symfony/symfony-docs/controller/soap_web_service.rst

         }
     }

 Next, make sure that your new class is registered as a service.
-If you're using the :ref:`default services configuration <service-container-services-load-example>`, you don't need to do anything!
+If you are using the :ref:`default services configuration <service-container-services-load-example>`, you don't need to do anything!